sinclairzx81/appex/readme.md

 unlike traditional attributes (in languages like C sharp) appex attributes have a cascading behaviour which allows developers to apply metadata at a lexical scope, and have it cascade through to descendant scopes.

-The follow overviews this behavour.
+The following outlines this behavour.

 ```javascript
 /// <reference path="node_modules/appex/appex.d.ts" />